Advent Parish Breakfast: December 14

 Five Saint Hilary’s tweens participated in a mission trip entitled Week of Hope.
-This is a service mission trip specifically designed for 10-12 year olds, which challenges them to “live as Jesus did,” preparing and serving meals to the homeless, working with disabled children, or sharing stories and games with nursing home residents.
+This was a service mission trip specifically designed for 10-12 year olds, which challenges them to “live as Jesus did,” preparing and serving meals to the homeless, working with disabled children, or sharing stories and games with nursing home residents.
 The program took place in Orlando, between Sunday, July 13 and Friday, July 18.
 Parents Eric Jones and Christina Holman acted as chaperones.